matt-wombat/openui5-basic-local-app/README.md

 This repository is based on the openui5-basic-template-app and has already implemented the CORS anywhere proxy.

-The following text is from the original README.md:
+The following text is from the original README.md except the following:

+* git clone statement, which was changed to this repository
+* added npm run proxy statement

 # openui5-basic-template-app
 OpenUI5 basic template app using the UI5 Build and Development Tooling.
 You can use it as a starting point to build custom OpenUI5 apps.